Heldenkombinat/Logodetect/README.md

-The specific parameter settings of the algorithms used in `logodetect` can be modified by adapting the file `constants.py`, which has options for all of our detectors, classifiers, data augmenters, embeddings and system devices used.
+The specific parameter settings of the algorithms used in `logodetect` can be modified by adapting the file `constants.py`, which has options for all of our detectors, classifiers, data augmenters, and system devices used.
 Each respective part of `logodetect` can configured using the constants in the above file and is well-documented there.

 ## Notebooks